scrapy-plugins/scrapy-playwright/README.md

 ## Executing actions on pages

-A sorted iterable (`list`, `tuple` or `dict`, for instance) could be passed in the `playwright_page_methods` [Request.meta](https://docs.scrapy.org/en/latest/topics/request-response.html#scrapy.http.Request.meta) key to request coroutines to be awaited on the `Page` before returning the final `Response` to the callback.
+A sorted iterable (e.g. `list`, `tuple`, `dict`) of `PageMethod` objects could be passed in the `playwright_page_methods` [Request.meta](https://docs.scrapy.org/en/latest/topics/request-response.html#scrapy.http.Request.meta) key to request methods to be invoked on the `Page` object before returning the final `Response` to the callback.

-This is useful when you need to perform certain actions on a page, like scrolling down or clicking links, and you want to handle only the final result in your callback.
+This is useful when you need to perform certain actions on a page (like scrolling down or clicking links) and you want to handle only the final result in your callback.

 ### `PageMethod` class

 #### `scrapy_playwright.page.PageMethod(method: str, *args, **kwargs)`:

-Represents a method to be called (and awaited if necessary) on a `playwright.page.Page` object, such as "click", "screenshot", "evaluate", etc.
+Represents a method to be called (and awaited if necessary) on a `playwright.page.Page` object (e.g. "click", "screenshot", "evaluate", etc).
 `method` is the name of the method, `*args` and `**kwargs` are passed when calling such method.
 The return value will be stored in the `PageMethod.result` attribute.